The winery was built in 1970, and it was a station for the Greek wine industry.

-The first vineyards and olive groves were planted at the beginning of 1965, work commenced on the innovative tourism Resort which is associated with the Domaine Porto Carras, creating a real revolution in the hotel and wine-making sector in Greece at that time.
+The first vineyards and olive groves were planted at the beginning of 1965, and work commenced on the innovative tourism Resort that is associated with the Domaine Porto Carras, creating a real revolution in the hotel and wine-making sector in Greece at that time.
 On the western side of Halkidiki’s Sithonia Peninsula, where the verdant slopes of Mt.
-Meliton stretch down to mingle with the crystal-clear waters of Toroneo Bay, 450 hectares of the largest organic Greek vineyards lie in amphitheatre-like formation.
+Meliton stretch down to mingle with the crystal-clear waters of Toroneo Bay, 450 hectares of the largest organic Greek vineyards lie in amphitheater-like formation.
 These vineyards are some of the largest in Europe.

-Among the red wines, the famed Greek Limnio variety referred to in texts of Aristotle, stands out accompanied by the cosmopolitan varieties Cabernet Sauvignon, Cabernet Franc, Sauvignon Blanc, Merlot and Syrah, which at altitudes from 300 to 400m have adapted wonderfully to the cool north-eastern slopes of the region.
+Among the red wines, the famed Greek Limnio variety referred to in texts of Aristotle stands out accompanied by the cosmopolitan varieties Cabernet Sauvignon, Cabernet Franc, Sauvignon Blanc, Merlot, and Syrah, which at altitudes from 300 to 400m have adapted wonderfully to the cool north-eastern slopes of the region.